-Date: March 2, 2023
+Date: July 10, 2025

-This Insider Trading Policy (the "Policy") provides guidelines to directors, officers, employees and other related individuals of Pluri Inc., a Nevada corporation (the "Company"), with respect to transactions in the Company's securities.
+This Insider Trading Policy (the "Policy") provides guidelines to directors, officers, employees and other related persons of Pluri Inc., a Nevada corporation (the "Company"), with respect to transactions in the Company's securities.
 The Company has adopted this Policy in order to ensure compliance with securities laws and to avoid even the appearance of improper conduct by anyone associated with the Company.
 Failure to comply with these procedures could result in a serious violation of the securities laws by you and/or the Company and can result in both civil penalties and criminal fines and imprisonment.
 We have all worked hard to establish the Company's reputation for integrity and ethical conduct, and we are all responsible for preserving and enhancing this reputation.
 The appearance of insider trading can cause a substantial loss of confidence in the Company and its shares on the part of the public and the securities markets.
 This could result in an adverse impact on the Company and its shareholders.
 Accordingly, avoiding the appearance of engaging in share transactions on the basis of material undisclosed information can be as important as avoiding a transaction actually based on such information.
-The Company has appointed the Company's Chief Financial Officer," as the case may be) as the Company's Insider Trading Compliance Officer.
+The Company has appointed its Company's Chief Financial Officer, or in his or her absence, the Company's Chief Executive Officer (the "Compliance Officer," as the case may be) as the Company's Insider Trading Compliance Officer.